coderodde/IndexedLinkedList/README.md

 The blog post explaining the (simple, high school level) math behind this data structure may be find behind [this link](http://coderodde.github.io/weblog/#eill).

+Our `LinkedList` exhibits performance comparable to [Apache Commons Collections4 `org.apache.commons.collections4.list.TreeList.java`](https://github.com/apache/commons-collections/blob/master/src/main/java/org/apache/commons/collections4/list/TreeList.java) (which runs all the single-element operations in log(N) time due to the AVL-tree algorithm), while (apart from having ceil(N/2) fingers, each consisting from a reference and an `int` value) having smaller memory footprint: for each node, our list maintains 3 references; each node in the `TreeList` consists of 3 references, 2 `int` values and 2 `boolean` values.

+## Benchmark output

 On a PC with a quad-core CPU with base speed 1,99 GHz and 256 kB L1 cache, 1 MB L2 cache and 8 MB L3 cache, the benchmark gives typically the following results:

 ```